hkotek/hkotek.com/_posts/2026-05-05-protext-misgendering.md

 #### Notes

-[^1]: There's a whole body of literature about whether facts stay the same under summarization, maybe you don't want to assume that, either.
+[^1]: There's a whole body of literature about whether facts stay the same under summarization...maybe you don't want to assume that, either.
 But that's not the point of this post.
 [^2]: Including some papers by yours truly ([here](https://arxiv.org/pdf/2308.14921) and [here](https://arxiv.org/abs/2403.14727)).
-[^3]: ...or correctly identifies that a sentence is in fact ambiguous, as is the case in the example above.
-Pronoun resolution can proceed on the basis of world knowledge given the lexical frame in the example or based on gender stereotypes, or perhaps ideally the model (and humans) should reject a request to straightforwardly identify the pronoun's referent.
-In the example above, there are two possible readings: (a) The doctor<sub>1</sub> told the nurse<sub>2</sub> she<sub>1</sub> was late; (b) The doctor<sub>1</sub> told the nurse<sub>2</sub> she<sub>2</sub> was late.
+[^3]: Classic benchmarks use occupation-denoting nouns that are associated with gender stereotypes (doctor, nurse), paired with pronouns that would lead to pro-stereotypical or anti-stereotypical interpretations (he, she).
+They test the rate of correct pronoun resolution, comparing pro- and anti-stereotypical cases.
+[My own paper along similar lines](https://arxiv.org/pdf/2308.14921) uses ambiguous sentences, e.g. "The doctor called the nurse because she was late", and looks at rates of "can't tell" as well as deterministic resolution AND the models' explanations of their choices by condition.
+The example above has two possible readings: (a) The doctor<sub>1</sub> called the nurse<sub>2</sub> because she<sub>1</sub> was late; (b) The doctor<sub>1</sub> called the nurse<sub>2</sub> because she<sub>2</sub> was late.
+(Check out [this blog post](https://hkotek.com/blog/gender-bias-in-chatgpt/) to learn more about this paper.)
 [^4]: We agonized quite a bit over that last part: is it ok to use gender-neutral pronouns when explicit gender marking (in the form of gendered nouns or pronouns) was present in the input?
 There are some specific cases where that would be misgendering.
 Most notably, this can be a microaggression against transgender people.
 Since we didn't actually have texts in our dataset where this would be relevant, we decided to keep the policy we used as in the text, with the caveat that in some cases it would be worth revisiting.
+[^5]: Authors were compensated for their time and could choose to opt out of the task if they preferred.
+[^6]: The main reason that this paper is a preprint and not a published paper is that reviewers' first question is "why not more models/prompts".
+We should just run more of them, I know.
+But I am confident that the results are not going to be any different than what we report already, there will just be more of them.